Sacramento Kings: 1945–1957: Rochester Royals

-1957–1972: Cincinnati Royals
+1957–1960: Early years of the Cincinnati Royals

 In April 1957, the Harrison brothers moved the Royals to Cincinnati, a city that was then trying to obtain an NBA expansion franchise.
 This move followed a well-received regular-season game played at Cincinnati Gardens on February 1, 1957.
 The change of venue had been said to have been partly suggested by Jack Twyman and Dave Piontek, who were two of several roster players on the new Royals from that area.
 Cincinnati, which had a strong college basketball fanbase then, and no NFL franchise to compete with (until the Bengals joined in 1970 after two seasons in the AFL), was deemed the best choice for the Harrisons, who also considered other cities.
 The Royals name continued to fit in Cincinnati, often known as the "Queen City".

 During the team's first NBA draft in Cincinnati, the team acquired Clyde Lovellette and guard George King.
-They teamed with the 1–2 punch of Maurice Stokes and Twyman to produce a budding contender in the team's very first season in the Queen City.
+They teamed with the 1–2 punch of Maurice Stokes and Twyman to produce a budding contender in the team's first season in the Queen City.
 But injuries and the loss of star guard Si Green, the #1 overall pick of the 1956 NBA draft, to military service dropped the team into a tie for second place in the NBA Western Division during the 1957–58 season's second half.

 In the season's finale, All-Pro star Maurice Stokes struck his head when he fell after pursuing a rebound.
 He shook off the effects of the fall, even as he had briefly been unconscious.
-After Game One in the playoffs three days later, Stokes' head injury was greatly aggravated by airplane cabin pressure during the flight back to Cincinnati for Game Two.
+After Game One in the playoffs three days later, Stokes's head injury was greatly aggravated by airplane cabin pressure during the flight back to Cincinnati for Game Two.
 He suffered a seizure and was permanently hospitalized, a tragedy that greatly shook the team.
-Stokes, a tremendous talent who could play center, forward and guard, was 2nd in the NBA in rebounds and 3rd in assists, a double-feat only Wilt Chamberlain has matched for a full season.
+Stokes, a tremendous talent who could play center, forward and guard, was 2nd in the NBA in rebounds and 3rd in assists, a double feat only Wilt Chamberlain and Nikola Jokic have matched for a full season.
 The impact of losing Stokes was such that the team nearly folded.
 Six of the team's shaken players simply retired on the spot.

 Fellow All-Star Twyman rose to All-Pro level over the next two seasons for Cincinnati, even as the team posted two 19-win seasons.
 The 1958–59 Cincinnati team featured five rookies, with Lovellette, King and other key players having left the team in the wake of Stokes' tragic injury.
 The Harrisons, wanting out at this point, sold to a makeshift local group, headed by Thomas Woods, Cincinnati Gardens management, and a number of local businessmen.

 Jack Twyman came to the aid of his teammate, and even legally adopted Stokes.
-Raising funds for Stokes' medical treatment, Twyman helped him until his death in April 1970.
+Raising funds for Stokes's medical treatment, Twyman helped him until his death in April 1970.
 The 1973 feature film Maurie, which co-starred actors Bernie Casey and Bo Svenson, dramatized their story.